goblet/goblet/docs/source/quickstart.rst

 Credentials
 ************

 Before you can deploy an application, be sure you have credentials configured.
-You should run `gcloud auth login` and sign in to the desired project.
+You should run ``gcloud auth application-default login`` and sign in to the desired project.

-When setting the defaut location note tha api-gateway is only available in `asia-east1`, `europe-west1`, and `us-central1`.
+When setting the defaut location note tha api-gateway is only available in ``asia-east1``, ``europe-west1``, and ``us-central1``.

 Creating Your Project
 *********************

 create your project directory, which should include an main.py and a requirements.txt.
-Make sure requirements.txt includes `goblet-gcp`
+Make sure requirements.txt includes ``goblet-gcp``

 .. code::